 Cloud providers can scale storage services quickly as image data increases at a fraction of the cost of adding a new array of storage disks when initial storage capacity has been exceeded.

 5. Higher Speed and Performance

 Speed and performance are quite important when dealing with medical records.
-Physicians need to get a hold of a complete medical history for a patient without delay.
+Physicians need to get a hold of a complete medical history for of a patient without delay.
 They also have to record fresh data into a patient’s chart for each visit.

 Meaningful Use (now called Promoting Interoperability) regulations demand that physicians place electronic orders for lab tests and diagnostic images.
 To meet these requirements, providers need a stable, high-performance cloud-based EHR service that can meet the ever-increasing need for value-based care and data interoperability.

 Set Up Your Medical Records Storage in the Cloud

 If you want to set up a new cloud-based EHR or you need to migrate data from your legacy EHR to a new one, MediQuant has the expertise and experience to help you.
 Contact us now at 844.286.8683 for a free demo or to book a free consultation.